Postpartum OCD, and Related Conditions

 We also offer intensive Perinatal / Postpartum OCD treatment.
 This program is designed to meet the needs of women for whom standard outpatient Perinatal / Postpartum OCD treatment is either unavailable or insufficient.
 Our intensive outpatient program is ideal for women from other states or countries who cannot find effective treatment near to their homes, and for women whose symptoms require a more rigorous treatment protocol.
 To learn more about our intensive outpatient treatment for Perinatal / Postpartum OCD, click here.

 About the OCD Center of Los Angeles

-The OCD Center of Los Angeles is a private outpatient treatment center specializing in the treatment of OCD and related anxiety based conditions, including Perinatal / Postpartum OCD (PPOCD).
+The OCD Center of Los Angeles is a private outpatient treatment center specializing in Cognitive Behavioral Therapy (CBT) for the treatment of all variants of OCD, including PPOCD.
+We have 13 therapists on staff, all of whom are either licensed or registered, and all of whom specialize in CBT.
 We treat adults, adolescents, and children, and offer services six days a week, including evenings and Saturdays.
-We have offices at four locations in Southern California:

 If you are experiencing any of the above Perinatal / Postpartum OCD symptoms, and would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
 4), or click here to email us.